 (5) Traverse the hillside for approx 220m, gradually gaining height to emerge at a gated entrance to the woods.

-(6) Immediately on entering the woods there is a small ford to cross then the path continues through the trees for 640m to a gate leading onto open hillside.
-Just beyond this woodland you walk across a large rock in the ground which has some ancient stone and cup markings on it (though you can easily miss them!)
+(6) Immediately on entering the woods there is a small ford to cross then the path continues through the trees for 640m to a gate leading onto a field.

 (7) Just beyond the bend in the road, look for a faint footpath on the right (not signposted).
 It leads to a beautiful hidden waterfall on Glen Burn – you can actually walk in behind it if there is not too much water at the time of your visit!